HugoPasse/PDE-parameter-estimation/README.md

 # PDE-parameter-estimation
-This repository holds the code did during my internship from May to July 2023
+This repository holds the code done during my internship from May to July 2023